-At each end of the reporting period, these assets are reviewed to determine whether there is any indication that those assets have suffered impairment loss.
+At the end of each reporting period, these assets are reviewed to determine whether there is any indication that those assets have suffered impairment loss.
 If there is an indication of possible impairment, the recoverable amount of assets are estimated and compared with their carrying value.
 If the estimated recoverable amount is lower, the carrying value is reduced to its estimated recoverable amount, and an impairment loss is recognized immediately in the profit or loss.